Towards a Perceptual Evaluation Framework for Lighting Estimation: Learning a metric combination

 \section{Learning a metric combination}

 In this section, we propose to learn task-specific functions which map existing IQA metrics to perceptual data.
-Our insight is that these metrics each look for slightly different cues within the image, which provides a signal that a simple learner can leverage.
-Specifically, we learn four different functions, one for each of the experiments (two tasks and two materials, indoor and outdoor are considered jointly).
+This is similar to \cite{vcadik2013learning} who employed such a strategy for detecting localised distortions in images.
+The insight is that these metrics each look for slightly different cues within the image, which provides a signal that a simple learner can leverage.
+Here, we learn four different functions, one for each of the experiments (two tasks and two materials, indoor and outdoor are considered jointly).